Humble Cold-Weather Beef Stew

 - Salt the beef, and place it into the heavy Pot with the butter.
 Roast uncovered on the upper-middle rack until browned, approximately 15-20 minutes.

-- Remove the meat from the oven, add the gluten-free all-purpose flour, stir to coat, then transfer the meat to a bowl.
+- Remove the meat from the oven, add the gluten-free all-purpose flour, stir to coat, then transfer the beef to a bowl.

 For the Vegetables

-- Prepare the vegetables in a bite-sized dice and spread out onto a foil-lined baking sheet.
+- Prepare the vegetables in bite-sized dice and spread out onto a foil-lined baking sheet.
 Toss with olive oil, garlic, salt, and pepper.
-Roast on the bottom rack, uncovered 15-20 minutes.
+Roast on the bottom rack, uncovered for 15-20 minutes.

 To Make the Stew

-- Serve plain or ladle on top of cooked rice, polenta, or noodles, garnish with Pepitas for a dash of color.
+- Serve plain or spoon on cooked rice, polenta, or noodles.
+Garnish with Pepitas for a dash of color.

 Nutrition